When Harry Met Sally...: Production

 During the screenwriting process when Ephron did not feel like writing, she would interview people who worked for the production company.
 Some of the interviews appeared in the film as the interludes between certain scenes featuring couples talking about how they met, although the material was rewritten and reshot with actors.
 Ephron supplied the structure of the film with much of the dialogue based on the real-life friendship between Reiner and Crystal.
 For example, the scene depicting Sally and Harry in split-screen conversing with each other by telephone and simultaneously watching television and channel surfing was something that Crystal and Reiner did every night.

 Originally, Ephron wanted to call the film How They Met and went through several different titles.
 Reiner even started a contest with the crew during principal photography: whoever came up with the title won a case of champagne.
 In order to get into the lonely mindset of Harry when he was divorced and single, Crystal stayed by himself in a separate room from the cast and crew while they were shooting in Manhattan.
 The script initially ended with Harry and Sally remaining friends and not pursuing a romantic relationship because she felt that was "the true ending", as did Reiner.
 Eventually, Ephron and Reiner realized that it would be a more appropriate ending for them to marry, though they admit that this was generally not a realistic outcome.
-Reiner related that the film originally had a sad ending before he met his second wife Michele, which inspired him to change the ending.
+Reiner related that the film originally had a sad ending before he met his second wife Michele Singer, which inspired him to change the ending.

 When posed the film's central question, can men and women just be friends, Ryan replied, "Yes, men and women can just be friends.
 I have a lot of platonic (male) friends, and sex doesn't get in the way."
 Crystal said, "I'm a little more optimistic than Harry.
 But I think it is difficult.
 Men basically act like stray dogs in front of a supermarket.
 I do have platonic (women) friends, but not best, best, best friends."
 Reiner's mother Estelle and daughter Tracy both played roles in the film.